liangkarl/dotfile/README.md

 # Introduction
-This is a light weight dotfile configuration for my shell environment.
+A light weight dotfile for Shell environment.

-For there are many fancy shell extensions I have used on the internet, some of them are too slow to develop in a large project or required many resources to do their jobs.
-So here I'd like to keep this configuration fast, useful, and easy to use.
+Although there are many fancy shell extensions on the internet, not all of them are suitable for large project due to performance issue.

-# Goals
-* Integrated Shell environment.
-* Easy to mantain installed scripts

-# Include
+I'd like to keep the environment more simple, easy and efficient, so I would try to get rid of complicated extensions.

+## Integration
+### Primary
-* tmux (with tpm)
+* tmux
-* git / tig
+* git/ tig
 * bash
-* nvim (with coc)
+* nvim

+### Misc
 * gcc
 * python
 * ccls
 * clang / llvm
 * fasd
-* some small tools (still increase)

-# Requirement
+* ...

+### Requirements
-* `bash` ver. more than 4.x
+* `bash` >= 4.x
-* Mac/ Linux system